philipmw/eth-staking-on-aws/README.md

 Having just one spot instance makes me a smaller target for EC2 spot's reaper.
 Meanwhile, reinstalling consensus+validator is almost no more work than reinstalling just consensus.

+If you choose to run the Validator separately, the *t4g.micro* instance has satisfactory performance, and costs only $1.83/month on spot.

 This project supports running Validator both standalone and sharing an EC2 instance with Consensus.

 | Component                                                       | Always Free Tier cost/month | Marginal cost/month |